bocchino/fprime/docs/Design/data-products.md

    1. `ASSERT_PRODUCT_SEND(index, id, priority, timeTag, procType, userData, dataSize, buffer)`:
       All the arguments of this macro are inputs (read-only) except `buffer`, which is a by-reference output and must be a variable of type `Fw::Buffer&`.
-      This macro verifies the entry `( entryId, entryBuffer )` stored at the specified index of `productSendHistory`.
+      This macro verifies the entry `entry` stored at the specified index of `productSendHistory`.
 It does the following:

-      1. Check that `entryId` matches the specified ID.
+      1. Check that `entry.id` matches the specified ID.

-      1. Deserialize the data product header stored in `entryBuffer`.
+      1. Deserialize the data product header stored in `entry.buffer`.

       1. Check that the container ID, priority, time tag, processor type, user data, and data size stored in the deserialized header match the specified values.

-      1. Store `entryBuffer` into `buffer`.
-After this macro runs, the deserialization pointer of `buffer` points into the start of the data payload of `entryBuffer`.
+      1. Assign `entry.buffer` to `buffer`.
+After this macro runs, the deserialization pointer of `buffer` points into the start of the data payload of `entry.buffer`.
 You can write additional code to deserialize and check the data payload.

 **Container IDs:**